-2017 District 9 4-H Food Challenge Guidelines
+2018 District 9 4-H Food Challenge Guidelines

-(Participants can refer to the "Texas 4-H Food Challenge Rules and Guidelines Manual, 2016-2017" for more information and to prepare for the state contest.
+(Participants can refer to the "Texas 4-H Food Challenge Rules and Guidelines Manual, 2017-2018" for more information and to prepare for the state contest.
 For the District 9 4-H Food Challenge specifically, the following rules will supersede any rule suggestions made in the state manual.
 Note that the rules are very similar, but there are a few variations)

-Very few significant changes are included in the written rules from the 2016 to the 2017 Food Challenge guidelines.
+A few notable changes are included in the written rules from the 2017 to the 2018 District 9 Food Challenge guidelines.
 Changes and clarifications are listed below and highlighted in the text that follows.

-Notes of changes/clarifications for 2017:
+Notes of changes/clarifications for 2018: Food Challenge will be held on Saturday only.